Cleveland Clinic logo

 Can you live without a prostate?

-You can’t touch your prostate, but you can feel it from the outside of your body (externally) or through your rectum (internally).
+You can’t touch it.
+But you can feel it from the outside of your body or through your anus.

-The easiest way to feel your prostate is from the back half of your perineum, near your rectum.
+The easiest way to feel your prostate is from the back half of the area of skin between your anus and genitals, closest to your anus.
 The area mainly contains nerves and veins, not tissue.
-Your prostate should feel soft or rubbery.
+Your prostate should feel round and soft or rubbery, like the tip of your nose.

-You can also feel your prostate more directly through your rectum.
-Your prostate is about two inches inside your rectum.
-It’s between your penis and your rectum, and it feels soft or rubbery.
+You can also feel your prostate more directly through your anus.
+It’s about 2 inches inside (about two knuckles in on your finger).
+Gently curl your finger upward, toward your body.
+It should feel round and soft or rubbery.

 Advertisement